Prof. Dr P.A. (Pieter) Zuidema

 E.F.F.
 (Fleur) barones van Voorst tot Voorst-van Heek LLM

-Involved in nature as part of the conservation and development of privately owned landproperties, Fleur is aware of the multi-functional character of landscapes, the balance between its Flora and Fauna and the importance of its economic sustainability.
-A healthy soil is of the utmost importance.
-To be improved by, preferably, natural ways.
-According to her idea the social-economic aspect has to provide the necessary means for nature conservation.
+Involved in nature as part of the conservation and development of privately owned landproperties in the Netherlands Fleur is aware of the multi-functional character of landscapes.
+Important is the balance between Flora and Fauna and its social-economic use.
+According to her the economic aspect has to provide the necessary means for nature conservation.
+To aim for a healthy soil and the highest possible level of biodiversity is of the utmost importance.
+The more biodiversity there is the more resilient the landscape is.

-Fleur has been a member of the supervisory board of the landproperty Landgoed Den Treek (2.000 ha), and is nowadays boardmember of the landproperties Windesheim (660 ha), IJsselvliedt (220 ha), Deelerwoud (600 ha) and is member of the supervisory board of the land-investment company Rhoon Pendrecht en Cortgene (2.000 ha).
+Fleur has been a member of the supervisory board of the landproperty Landgoed Den Treek, and is nowadays boardmember of the landproperties Windesheim, IJsselvliedt, Deelerwoud, and member of the supervisory board of the land-investment company Rhoon Pendrecht en Cortgene and the arable farm Scholtenszathe B.V.

 Chair Coordinator: Dr M.(Marijke) van Kuijk